minvws/nl-covid19-coronacheck-app-coordination/docs/providing-events-by-token.md

 ```

 The signature must be calculated over the raw json bytes from the response stream.

+Note: Add all intermediate certificates to the CMS signature (in order to establish a trust chain).

 ### Including the signature in the response